ukslim/js-fp-di-poc/README.md

 I thought:

 1. Dependency Injection is ace
-2. There's nothing about FP that means you can't use DI, nor and indeed DI can be useful in FP.
+2. There's nothing about FP that means you can't use DI, and since functions often depend on one another, DI can be very useful in FP.

-Pure functions can depend on other pure functions, and DI is a powerful way of composing dependent functions.
+After all, good FP is all about composable functions, and a (FP) DI container is just a function that composes other functions in a smart way.

-Since at my workplace, Wealth Wizards, we do our FP in Javascript and Ramda.js, I went looking for a Javascript DI framework.
+Since at my workplace, [Wealth Wizards](https://www.wealthwizards.com/), we do our FP in Javascript and Ramda.js, I went looking for a Javascript DI framework.
 There are plenty of them, but all the ones I found focused on objects instantiated with `new` -- which is fine; you could organise pure